C3BI-pasteur-fr/CoreGeneBuilder/README.md

 ~~~~
 $ cp <PATH_OF_GENOME_FASTA>/* cg_analysis_ex/assemblies/.

-# or create a link to the target input directory that contain fasta files
+# or create a link to the target input directory that contains fasta files
 $ cd cg_analysis_ex/assemblies
 $ ln -s <PATH_OF_GENOME_FASTA> assemblies
 ~~~~